YashChopda/COMP30040_YashChopda/README.md

 To investigate low level implementation errors related to digital controllers and hardware compatibility.
 To check how digital controllers are susceptible to violations according to fixed point implementations.
-To reproduce and validate the results produced by DSVerifier with external tools like CBMC v5.11 with Mini- Sat Solver, ESBMC v6.6.0 with Boolector and Verifuzz using CBMC v5.10 with Glucose Syrup solver.
+To reproduce and validate the results produced by DSVerifier with external tools like CBMC v5.11 with Mini- Sat Solver, ESBMC v6.6.0 with Boolector and CBMCv5.10 Glucose-Syrup using CBMC v5.10 with Glucose Syrup solver.

 -------------------
 ### Benchmarks: